MedusaRE/Medusa/README.md

                             case some components are moved outside of this repository, this is where the submodules for said components will reside)
+        paris             - a subcomponent of the Medusa Project to develop the client/server architecture that is intended to be used in the project.
         submodules        - Git submodules not maintained by the Medusa Project work              - work in progress components / sideprojects for the Medusa Project, such as a text editor